 Last updated on September 15, 2023

-I have sensed in my spirit that when I am creating I am most like God than at any other moment.
+I have sensed in my spirit that when I am creating, I am most like God than at any other moment.
 There is a subconscious link between the creative aspect of who we are and God.
 When we choose to glorify Him in that endeavor, the beauty is far greater than we could have created (or written) on our own.
 When our motives are tainted, we lose part of that beauty.
-By tainted, I mean by fame, money, popularity, or acceptance.
+By tainted, I mean for fame, money, popularity, or acceptance.

-New species are being discovered every day in science, and if I were a betting woman, I would say there are hundreds if not thousands of things out there that are still not seen or known.
+New species are being discovered every day in science, and if I were a betting woman, I would say there are hundreds, if not thousands, of things out there that are still not seen or known.
 If we ask ourselves that same question, it can lead to some profound answers.
-Why create beauty if no one else will see it, believe in it, appreciate it, pay us for it, or give us accolades?
+Why create beauty if no one else will see it, believe in it, appreciate it, pay for it, or give us accolades?

 It’s because that is the way God is.
-We will always have the Audience of One, and if that Audience of One chooses to bring us recognition here, then we can be grateful for that.
+We will always have an Audience of One, and if that Audience of One chooses to bring us recognition here, then we can be grateful for that.
 But I believe our rewards will be far greater in heaven if the beauty we create here is for Him, and maybe even more so if never appreciated by anyone, because the rewards we receive in heaven from our heavenly Father will dwarf anything that we could receive from man.